-There is no denying, virtual events are the greenest solution that we have at the moment and with countries continuously pressing on policies to change consumer behaviour and industry practices, it is the way forward.
-However, hosting a virtual event doesn’t mean 100% sustainable, but how can we get there?
+There is no denying, virtual events are the greenest solution that we have at the moment and with countries continuously pressing on policies to change consumer behaviour and industry practices, hosting sustainable events virtually is the way to go.
+However, putting together a virtual event doesn’t guarantee 100% sustainability, but how can we move toward truly sustainable virtual events?
 Read on to find out how you can change that.

 Calculating the sustainability of a virtual event is a little more tricky, as you have to consider completely different measurements such as length of computer use and data network usage.

 What is the virtual event impact on the environment?